open-telemetry/opentelemetry.io/content/en/blog/2024/otel-errors/index.md

 supports [`RecordError`](https://github.com/open-telemetry/opentelemetry-go/blob/main/sdk/trace/span.go#L445-L467), which essentially does the same thing idiomatically.
 You have to make an additional call to set its status to `Error` if that’s what it should be, as it won’t automatically be set to that.
-Similarly, `RecordException` can be used to record span events without setting the span’s status to ERROR, which means you can use it to record any additional data about a span.
+Similarly, `RecordException` can be used to record span events without setting the span’s status to `Error`, which means you can use it to record any additional data about a span.

 By decoupling the span status from being automatically set to `Error` when a span